 Care shall be taken that the ignition does not proceed so rapidly that there is a mechanical loss of the non-combustible residue;

-Heat the crucible and residue in the muffle furnace at 565 ± 28 °C until all carbonaceous material has disappeared.
+Heat the crucible and residue in the muffle furnace at 565 °C ± 28 °C until all carbonaceous material has disappeared.
 Cool the crucible to room temperature in a desiccator and weigh to the nearest 1 mg;

 NOTE — The time for the carbonaceous residue to disappear depends largely on the specimen geometry.
 It can be up to 6 h, but is usually much less.